 There are some problems with that:

-1- Assessing your self esteem based on result is a dangerous thing to do.
+1- Assessing your self-worth only based on result is a dangerous thing to do.
 One day I believe i am a great player because i am winning, the next day, I think I am just a terrible player because I am losing.
 This is particularly true in tennis when momentum can shift many times within a match.
-As a result, players go through a roller coaster of emotions through a match.
-If I starts losing, i will think I am a bad player, It will break my self confidence as well as my focus and attitude.
-Tennis parents and coaches need to be very careful with players linking their self worth to their results.
-This will create poor behaviour and strong inconsistency of performance.
+As a result, players go through a roller coaster of emotions during a match.

-2- Winning is not always under our control.
-Winning is about your opponent's performance as much as your performance and that's not under your control at all.
+1- Winning is not always under our control.
+Winning is about your opponent's performance as much as your performance and that's not all under your control.
 So basically, the player puts his whole focus on something he can't always control, A very good example are players who get angry at themselves when the other player plays a very good shot.

-Do you remember a match where you won but you played terrible?
-Were you happy?
-Did you feel that match was successful? probably not.
-It shows that success and happiness is not all about winning, It is about delivering a performance you are satisfied with.
+Do you remember a match where you won but you played poorly? did that win made you happy?
+Did you feel that match was successful?
+Probably not.
+It shows that success and happiness is not all about winning, It is more about delivering a performance you are satisfied with.

 Ironically, many of the most competitive & successful athletes in history do not only focus just on winning.
 For instance, in his book "Wooden", John Wooden, the most successful coach in the history of US Basketball, said that despite a record winning of 7 consecutive national championships, he hardly spoke to his players about winning the championships.
 So what was he focusing on, instead?
 Getting his players to simply bring the best version of themselves.

 When Cross Fit Coach Ben Bergeron trained his Athlete Katrin Davidsdottir to win the World's Cross-Fit games in 2016, he focused on getting her to become the best athlete she could be instead of focusing on her competitors' performance, although cross-fit, much much like tennis, is based on direct competition with other athletes.
 Katrin was focusing on lifting heavier weights, run faster, swim for longer.
-That's how she won. (read his book Chasing Excellence by Ben Bergeron).
+That's how she won.
+(Book Reference: Chasing Excellence by Ben Bergeron).

-Players need to lear to redefine success by not only focusing on the immediate outcome ( the win) but instead focus on their own Performance as well as they long term development.
+1- Redefine success: Players need to lear to redefine success by not only focusing on the immediate outcome (the win) but instead focus on their own Performance as well as they long term development.

 Focusing on your own performance means focusing on what ever is under your control in order to deliver the best possible outcome.
 For tennis players on "bring the best version of themselves" may means show great attitude, be focused, put great amount of efforts on each shot, get better footwork, solve problems or get better at their decision making.
 Basically they need to assess their performance, understand what's not working and put their focus on trying to do better.
 Success should be redefine as such: